-FU funds grant you the ability to walk away from situations that no longer serve you—without the stress of finances.
+An FU fund gives you the ability to walk away from situations that no longer serve you—without having to stress about money.
 Read on to learn more about what is an FU fund and how to build one!

 Imagine this: you have been working at a stable place over the last few years.
 You have benefits, a consistent salary, and you get along with your team.
 But then, the company gets acquired, management changes, or the conditions at your job deteriorate, and you are no longer happy.